cogitatio: (116)

 — Arknights, Memoria

-This is basically canon — the Doctor is shown suddenly flashbacking to various pre-amnesia memories a number of times — but I'm putting it in headcanon due to the exact nature of how I write it: I think that the Doctor is actually quite regularly seized by pre-amnesia flashbacks but just kind of keeps it to themselves.
-Living in a hell of their own creation, etc. Sometimes they try to push their mind to remember more, but it usually doesn't turn up anything more than a few bits of dialogue or the faces of people they don't know anymore.
-It's emotionally stressful and is part of why they'll stay up late and then sleep at any opportune moment: their dreams aren't really a safe haven from their weird war PTSD flashbacks, either.
+The Doctor is actually quite regularly seized by pre-amnesia flashbacks but just kind of keeps it to themselves.
+Sometimes they try to push their mind to remember more, but it usually doesn't turn up anything more than a few bits of dialogue or the faces of people they don't know anymore.
+It's emotionally stressful and is part of why they'll stay up late and then sleep at any opportune moment: their dreams regularly turn into stress and anxiety nightmares that they themselves don't really understand.
+Priestess often speaks in these dreams as well, leaving the Doctor more confused and upset than anything else.

 the doctor likes to eat. they just don't.
 FOREVER INTO THE FUTURE